apache/struts-site/source/getting-started/processing-forms.md

 method we would call upon other classes (Service objects) to perform the business processing of the form, such as storing the user's input into a data repository.

-The `personBean` object of type `Person` declared in the Register Action class matches the `personBean` name we used in the form's textfields.
-When the form is submitted, the Struts 2 framework will inspect the Action class and look for an object named `personBean`.
-It will create that object using the `Person` class's default constructor.
+The `personBean` getter of return type `Person` declared in the Register Action class matches the `personBean` name we used in the form's textfields.
+When the form is submitted, the Struts 2 framework will inspect the Action class and look for a getter for `personBean`.
+If it returns `null` and a matching setter exists, it will create that object using the `Person` class's default constructor and set it using the setter.
+Note that the setter can be omitted if your Action initialises the field on construction.
 Then for each form field that has a name value of personBean.someAttribute (e.g `personBean.firstName`) it will call the personBean's public set method for that attribute and pass it the form field's value (the user input).
 This all happens before the execute method occurs.

 When Struts 2 runs the `execute` method of class `Register`, the `personBean` object in class `Register` now has values for its instance fields that are equal to the values the user entered into the corresponding form fields.